Pink Coloured Open litter box with a scoop on it

 5. Dog Proof Litter Boxes

 Dog-proof litter boxes can be purchased specially designed to ensure that dogs do not interfere with your cat, her litter box, or bathroom area.
-Such boxes generally have a tiny door that enables cats to go in and access the litter.
+These boxes generally have a small door that allows cats to enter and access the litter.

-One can access the majority of models and most of them are fitted with covered designs or entry systems.
-These boxes are placed in sections, making it difficult for the dogs to access them.
+Most models are accessible and are often fitted with covered designs or entry systems.
+These boxes are sectioned, making it difficult for dogs to access them.

 This type of litter box can be very useful when cats share the home environment with dogs.